Apt-Intel/creds-api-backend/Docs/API Documentation.md

 ### Example Request

-GET /api/json/internal/search-by-login?login=example@email.com&sortby=date_uploaded&sortorder=asc&page=1
+GET /api/json/internal/search-by-mail?mail=example@email.com&sortby=date_uploaded&sortorder=asc&page=1

 ### Example Response

 (Same format as the v1 endpoint)

-## 5. Internal Search by Login (Bulk)
+## 5. Internal Search by Mail (Bulk)

 ### Endpoint

-`POST /api/json/internal/search-by-login/bulk`
+`POST /api/json/internal/search-by-mail/bulk`

 ### Description

-Internal endpoint for bulk searching of user logins.
+Internal endpoint for bulk searching of user mails.
 This endpoint mirrors the functionality of the v1 bulk endpoint but is intended for internal use only.

 ### Request Parameters